AlexJF/alexjf.net/content/projects/web/shufflify/project.md

   track sample from your music library.
 * Limit the size of your offline-saved collection by offline-saving a random limited-size sample from your music library.
+* Shuffle the order of the tracks in a playlist in a truly random way (not according to Spotify's sometimes weird randomness that plays the same track several times).
+* Join several playlists together without duplicates or remove duplicates from a single playlist.

 [Shufflify website](http://shufflify.alexjf.net)
 [Github](https://github.com/AlexJF/shufflify)